MikeTaylor/palaeo-vo/vo-manuscript.md

 This orientation is used in the illustration of caudals 6–8 of the _Opisthocoelicaudia skarzynskyii_ holotype ZPAL MgD-I/48 in Borsuk-Bialynicka (1977: plate 5: figure 2a), but this was not necessarily a choice consciously made by the author.
 These three vertebrae were preserved in articulation in this orientation, suggesting this was the relative orientation in life.

 Definition 4 (similarity in articulation) was initially appealing because it takes the whole vertebra into account, rather than only the articular surfaces of the centrum (as in method 2) or only the neural canal (as in method 3).
 In practice, however, this means that the method cannot be used at all unless the vertebra is sufficiently well preserved to have well-formed articular surfaces both at the centrum and at the pre- and post-zygapophyses.
-This rules out its use for many fossil vertebrae — ironically, include NHMUK R 2095, the _Xenoposeidon proneneukos_ holotype dorsal vertebra which was the catalyst for this whole project.
+This rules out its use for many fossil vertebrae — ironically, including NHMUK R 2095, the _Xenoposeidon proneneukos_ holotype dorsal vertebra which was the catalyst for this whole project.
 We are therefore not able to recommend the use of this method, at least not when dealing with fossils.